 Geometric shapes and neon hues scream 80s maximalism.
 Combine these elements with modern touches for a fresh take.
 A graphic rug or statement wall art can be the perfect starting point.

 Oversized furniture and unique patterns bring the 90s back to life.
 Look for bold, blocky designs in your decor.
-Add soft, pastel tones to keep the look fresh and inviting.
+Add a pop with these colorful 90s-style throw pillows on Amazon.

 Lamps with stained glass or brass bases bring a retro charm.
 Layer different lighting sources for depth.
-Use dimmable options to adjust the mood as needed.
+Consider stained glass table lamps on Amazon for instant character.

 👉 My top tip: Choose lamps with warm-toned bulbs to enhance the nostalgic feel and complement the retro aesthetic.
 Position them near reflective surfaces to amplify the light and mood.